Below are key highlights from our PE CFO Roundtable in New York City, October 2025

 Talent and Organizational Structure

 Here’s where it gets tricky.
 Everyone wants AI expertise, but no one can compete with the compensation packages tech firms and bulge brackets are offering AI talent.
-Everybody agreed that instead of solely recruiting outside AI specialists, the primary goal should be to “turbocharge” and enhance the AI capabilities of existing teams.

 The emerging model: leverage external expertise for discrete projects rather than building internal AI departments.
 Several firms have established cross-functional working groups to share learnings and evaluate tools, with representation from IT, operations, legal, compliance, and investment teams.
 In many other cases, it’s the CFO who leads a broader investigation into where AI can be applied most effectively and which technologies and consultants are worth considering.

-The Real Objective: Scale Without Headcount
+The Real Objective: Scale Without Adding Headcount

 Looking Forward with a Measured Approach